marcalpla/kestra-aws-lab/README.md

 ./run.sh -r AWS_REGION -n NAME [-a AWS_PROFILE]
 ```

-The Kestra and Postgres services will mount the EFS volume to ensure data persistence.
-Access to the Kestra web interface will be provided through an SSH tunnel to the bastion host.
+The Kestra and Postgres services will mount the volumes to ensure data persistence.

 ### Stopping

-Execute the following command to terminate the services:

 ```bash
 ./stop.sh -r AWS_REGION -n NAME [-a AWS_PROFILE]
 ```

-This will stop all services, but the EFS volume with the data will remain intact.
+Halts all running services but retains the volumes and its data.

 ## Configuration

-The `template.yaml` file contains the definition of the CloudFormation stack.
+The Cloudformation stack is defined in the template file from the `template` directory.
+In the `config` directory, you can find the configuration file passed to the Kestra container.
+In the `init` directory, you can find the init script that will be executed when the Kestra container starts for the first time.